 This course is intended for students placed in clinical pre-doctoral internship meeting their licensure requirements and focuses on professional development and advanced clinical skills.
 Students develop case formulations to recognize issues in assessment, evaluation, and diagnosis, and review treatment models, interventions, and therapeutic outcomes.
-Authorization from Director of Clinical Training is required to enroll in this course.
+Authorization from Director of Clinical Training or Associate Director of Clinical Training is required to enroll in this course.
 Note: This course is open to CP students only.
 0 credit(s)